Dr. Jennifer Jacobs

-Jennifer Jacobs, PhD, is an Assistant Professor in the Elementary Education Program at the University of South Florida.
+Jennifer Jacobs, PhD, is an Associate Professor in the Elementary Education Program at the University of South Florida.
 She holds a Doctoral Degree in Curriculum, Instruction, and Teacher Education from the University of Florida.
 Jennifer’s research is situated within the context of teacher education.
 Specifically within teacher education, her research agenda has set out to understand teacher learning for equity.

 The progression of her research projects and publications provides evidence of a fluid movement between preservice teacher, inservice teacher/teacher leader, and teacher educator learning.
 Investigating this overarching theme of teacher learning for equity across the continuum of teacher education includes the strand of understanding and building the contexts that facilitate teacher learning for equity.
 Specifically understanding school-university partnerships as contexts for teacher learning for equity and understanding the national context as a way to facilitate teacher learning for equity.

 The second strand includes understanding specific processes that facilitate teacher learning for equity within these contexts.
 Specifically, across strand two, Jennifer has looked at 1) understanding frameworks to facilitate teacher learning for equity across the teacher education continuum and 2) understanding practitioner inquiry as a specific vehicle to support teacher learning for equity across the continuum.